 Let us have a look at the 8 common HVAC noises and their reasons in detail.

 If you hear a banging noise coming from your air conditioner inside your house, it may be because of problems with the compressor or the blower fan.
 In case the banging noise is coming from your HVAC system’s outside unit, then the reason may be a broken or loose part such as rod, fan blade, piston, etc. It may also be because of a faulty compressor.
-The blower fan and compressor are a crucial component of your HVAC system as they are responsible for removing the excess heat from your home.
+The blower fan and compressor are crucial components of your HVAC system as they are responsible for removing the excess heat from your home.

 Sometimes a loud screeching noise or a metal-on-metal noise may come from your HVAC unit, either from the inside unit or from the outside unit, which is an indicator of issues with the components.
 If the noise is coming from the inside unit, it may be because of a bad blower motor bearing or a worn blower belt.
 Whereas, when you hear the screeching noise coming from the outside unit of your HVAC, it may be because of a faulty fan motor or compressor.

 The humming noise from your HVAC unit is an indication of loose or broken components specifically condenser fan motor or contactor relay switch.
 When the condenser fan motor is unable to spin even after receiving enough power, it makes a humming noise.
-The contactor relay switch is responsible for starting the outside condenser unit, and when it fails to perform its function due to some electrical or mechanical breakdown, it produces the humming sound.
+The contactor relay switch is responsible for starting the outside condenser unit, and when it fails to perform its function due to some electrical or mechanical breakdown, it produces a humming sound.

 If your HVAC starts making loud buzzing noises, keep the system turned off and take immediate action to get it fixed.
 The buzzing sound may be a sign of some serious issue and the following are some reasons that cause such noises: